brunch/brunch/readme.md

 brunch provides the possibility to choose between different project templates currently these are available

-* express (default) - includes build in express server which will be started with "brunch watch"
+* express (default)
-* base - just the basic brunch layout including src, config and build
+* base

 you can choose between them via option "--projectTemplate"

     brunch new my_app --projectTemplate base

+## project templates

+### base

+Just the basic brunch layout including src, config and build.

+### express

+Includes build in express server which will be started with "brunch watch".
+You can take a look at the app at "localhost:8080".

 ## TODO